HubbleCommand/GTARadio/README.md

 ```

 ## Commands used to organise stations & songs
-Both GENERAL and MONO in Split stations are the same : the station host just talking.
-They have hence both been put into HOST
+Both GENERAL and MONO in Split stations sources exported with OpenIV are the same : the station host just talking.
+They have hence been put into the same HOST file.
-All songs were ripped with OpenIV

-If you have ripped the songs, you will need to organise them to be usable in this program with the commands below, IN THE ORDER THEY APPEAR.
-Be warned that you will also need about 30 GB for storage before converting them to lower sample rates etc which should only take 6-7 GB.

-Unfortunately, there are three types of stations:
-- Ones with host voicelines, general voicelines, and songs split into files     - Split stations
-- Ones with host voicelines, general voicelines, and songs split into files     - Talkshow stations
-- Ones with voicelines, songs, etc. mixed all into one or multiple files        - Unsplit stations

-Additional note: most files that start with 0x can be removed, except for unsplit stations.

 There are a few things we want to do:
 - Seperate the songs from everything else